cgeyskens/phd/ppi/development-notes.md

 ## TODO
 - make a heatmap & UpSetplot
+- clean up the script:
+    - pipe it with the pipe()
+    - if/print statements during each step (request responses)
-- clean up the script (pipe it with the pipe(), if statements in the request responses) and make it into a .py script that is callable from the CLI
+    - make it into a .py script that is callable from the CLI (arggparse)
+    - batch REST calling, especially Uniprot?